uttrasey/redux-phonebook/README.md

-# My WillowTree name game
+# My ideal React/Redux setup for an application that manages a phonebook

 This project was based (loosely) on the great article & boilerplate at http://blog.risingstack.com/the-react-way-getting-started-tutorial/